Riesz representers for the rest of us: What is the Riesz representation theorem?

 Similarly, the IPW identification result of the ATE\citep{rosenbaum1983central} (Example \ref{ate}) is given by

 where each equality follows from analogous operations shown in Eq. \ref{eq:ipw:rct}.

-\begin{theorem}[Riesz representation theorem---Informal] Every bounded linear functional $\m(X; \Q)$ of a regression $\Q(X)$ can be expressed as an inner product of the regression $\Q(X)$ (or the outcome of that regression e.g., $Y$) and a unique signed weight $\rr$.
+\begin{theorem}[Riesz representation theorem---Informal] Every bounded linear functional $\theta = \m_1(\Q_1)$ (where $\Q_1$ is the final iterated expectation) can be expressed as an inner product of the initial outcome regression $\Q_K$ (or the outcome of that regression e.g., $Y$) and weights $\rr$.